-Are you the type of nurse that thrives in chaos and loves the adrenaline rush that comes with sticky situations?
-If so, becoming an emergency room nurse might just be the right track for you.
-Whether you are a newly graduated nurse or a veteran who has been in the industry for a few years, the emergency room offers a wealth of excitement, learning experiences, and just the right amount of pressure.
+Are you the type of nurse that thrives in chaos and loves the adrenaline rush that comes with crisis situations?
+If so, becoming an emergency room nurse might just be the right specialty for you.
+Whether you are a newly graduated nurse or a veteran nurse, the emergency room offers a wealth of excitement, learning experiences, and just the right amount of pressure.
 If you’d like to learn more, keep reading for a comprehensive guide on how to become an emergency room nurse.

 What is an ER Nurse?

-The emergency room nurse is essentially just what it sounds like – a nurse that works in the emergency department of a hospital.
-Because the department is notoriously fast-paced and chaotic, an ER nurse needs to be able to keep up with constant demand and stay calm in the face of challenges.
+The emergency room (ER) nurse specialty is essentially just what it sounds like – a nurse that works in the emergency department/room of a hospital.
+Because the environment is notoriously fast-paced and chaotic, an ER nurse needs to be able to keep up with constant demand and stay calm in the face of challenges.
 The ER is a segment of hospital health care that sees patients come in in dire situations – ideally, a true emergency.
 A nurse working in that emergency room should be comfortable with these types of situations.
-We’ll get more into what is expected of ER nurses in just a second, along with ideal characteristics of an ER nurse, but suffice it to say that an ER nurse is an extremely necessary cog in the workings of the hospital.
+We’ll get more into what is expected of ER nurses, along with ideal characteristics of an ER nurse, but suffice it to say that an ER nurse is an extremely necessary cog in the workings of the hospital.

 Duties of an ER Nurse

-- Triage and Prioritization.
 One of the first things that needs to happen in the emergency room is triage.
-Essentially, a nurse is responsible for identifying and diagnosing the seriousness of each patient’s issues so that more serious situations are dealt with first.
+Essentially, a nurse is responsible for identifying and determining the seriousness of each patient’s issues so that more serious situations are dealt with first.
 Thus, a nurse needs to be very familiar with a variety of health complaints to ensure that each patient is seen in a timely manner according to their injuries.

 Requirements to Become an Emergency Room Nurse